 A powerful and protective muscle surrounds the eye.
-In a split-second it can squeeze the area shut, completely closing and shielding the pupil from harm.
+In a split-second, it can squeeze the area shut, completely closing and shielding the pupil from harm.
 It’s also a very expressive muscle.
 Squinting, smiling and other facial emotions engage this area of the face hundreds of times per day.
-Decades of folding and refolding skin develops noticeable wrinkles.
+With decades of folding and refolding skin can develop noticeable wrinkles.
 Crows feet are wrinkles that radiate from the corners of the eyes.
 They are harmless and completely natural, but can make us appear older than we are, and more tired than we actually feel.

 Eye cremes, peels and cleansers can improve the outer layers of the skin, while collagen-inducing skin care treatments like Pelevé radio frequency treatments and SkinPen micro-needling treatments can improve deeper layers of the dermis.

 A somewhat more aggressive approach is to address the underlying muscles themselves.
 When correctly applied, Botox injections relax the muscle around the eye, softening our expressions, to create a younger and more pleasant appearance.
 Botox is highly versatile; you can treat different areas, add more or less, and fine-tune the results over time.
 With the muscles relaxed, wrinkles are less pronounced and expression lines begin to fade.
 Botox is not permanent, and follow-up treatments will need to be scheduled every 3–4 months.
 A Botox treatment averages $350–700, depending on how much of the serum is used.

 It’s important not to over-treat any area with Botox.
 The goal is to only soften expressions.
 An over-application of Botox can leave us with an unnatural lack of expression, which will look far worse than a few wrinkles.
 This is one of the primary reasons Botox should only be applied by expert injectors with surgical experience and in-depth knowledge of facial anatomy.